ros2/design/articles/183_ros2_threat_model.md

 Actors are divided into multiple categories based on whether or not they are physically present next to the robot (could the robot harm them?), are they human or not and are they a "power user" or not.
-A power user is defined as someone who is knowledgeable and execute tasks which are normally not done by end-users (build and debug new software, deploy code, etc.).
+A power user is defined as someone who is knowledgeable and executes tasks which are normally not done by end-users (build and debug new software, deploy code, etc.).

 <div class="table">